 Working with others is often the best way to achieve a policy goal.
-However, working in a coalition has legal implications that should be discussed and documented in a legal agreement before the coalition begins its work.
-These include:
+However, working in a coalition has legal implications that should be discussed and dealt with in a membership agreement before the coalition begins its work.
+Here are issues that coalition members should discuss: